kylemello/refinedstorage2/doc/architecture/decision/003-the-platform-api-modules.md

 ## Decision

-Refined Storage will have a modloader-neutral (just like the common module) platform API module which addon mods can use to integrate with Refined Storage.
+Refined Storage will have a modloader-neutral (just like the common module) platform API module which addon mods can use to integrate with Refined Storage: `refinedstorage-common-api`.

-Moreover, Refined Storage itself will use this platform API module.
-The module is named `refinedstorage-common-api`.
+For modloader specific integrations, we'll have a `refinedstorage-{modloader-name}-api` module.

 ## Consequences

-By offering a dedicated platform API module we can much more tightly control API surface.
+By offering dedicated platform API modules we can much more tightly control API surface.

-The platform API module is platform-neutral so addons can decide what modloader they target.
-Moreover, it saves us time because we don't have to maintain different platform APIs per modloader.

-However, if addon mods want to support multiple modloaders, they'll have to create their own abstractions.

 ## References